kaylin518/HEY/README.md

 ## INFO:
 This is a Spark! microchallenge for getting familiar with git!
 This is called a repository.
 Repositories are used to store files and to store several different commits, or versions of your code.
 During development, you often want to commit your code to show your process from the ground up.
-You also might want to update working code into a new version, while still keeping a previous version.
+You also might want to update working code into a new version, while still keeping the previous version.
 In our repository, we have a few files; our **README.md** file, which is the file you are reading right now, our **Sort.java** file, which is a java file that sorts a given array, and our **Message.java** file, which we will use to print things out and test our code.
-You are going to be using GitHub commands in VSCode to edit these files and create new files.
+You are going to be using GitHub commands in a codespace to edit these files and create new files.

+#### We will NOT be editing any files directly; instead, we will be using git commands in the terminal (exception: step 8)
-**YOU MUST COMMIT AFTER EVERY STEP! only commit the file you changed in each step**
+#### YOU MUST COMMIT AFTER EVERY STEP THAT TELLS YOU TO COMMIT!
+Only commit the file you changed in each step.
+If you do not follow this direction, you may not be able to complete the challenge, and you may have to restart

 ### Commands you should know for this microchallenge (<> represent values that should be changed; DON'T include the <> characters in the changed value):
 >   ☆ **touch** -- touch \<file\> -- if \<file\> doesn't exist, it creates the file; if it does exist, it will update the timestamps of the file.